Realisability for Infinitary Intuitionistic Set Theory: Soundness of OTM-Realisability

 \begin{proposition} The infinity axiom is uniformly realised. \end{proposition} \begin{proof} The infinity axiom is a $\Sigma^{\infty}_1$-formula and, therefore, uniformly realised by \Cref{Lemma:Delta0}. \end{proof}

 The following theorem is a variant of a result of the first author (\cite[Proposition 3]{Carl2018A}).

-\begin{theorem} Assume $\Ve = \Le$.
-If $\phi$ is a true $\Pi_2$-formula, then $\phi$ is realised. \end{theorem} \begin{proof} Let $\phi$ be the $\Pi_{2}$-statement $\forall{x}\exists{y}\psi(x,y)$, where $\psi$ is a $\Delta_{0}$-formula.
+\begin{theorem}[{cf. \cite[Proposition 3]{Carl2018A}}] Assume $\Ve = \Le$.
+If $\phi$ is a true $\Pi_2$-formula, then $\phi$ is uniformly realised. \end{theorem} \begin{proof} Let $\phi$ be the $\Pi_{2}$-statement $\forall{x}\exists{y}\psi(x,y)$, where $\psi$ is a $\Delta_{0}$-formula.
 A realiser of $\phi$ must consist in an OTM that, given a constructible set $X$, computes some constructible set $Y$ and a realiser $r$ for $\psi(x,y)[X/x,Y/y]$.
 Therefore, it is enough to show that there is a program that for every $X$ computes a set $Y$ such that $\psi(x,y)[X/x,Y/y]$.
 Split the tape into $\omega \times \text{On}$ many disjoint portions.
 Let $(P_i)_i \in \omega$ be a computable enumeration of Turing machine programs.
-On the $(i,\alpha)$-th portion of the tape, run $P_{i}$ on input $\alpha$.
-In this way, every OTM-computable set of ordinals will eventually be computed on one of the portions.
-As the OTM-computable sets of ordinals coincide with the constructible sets of ordinals (cf. Koepke \cite{Koepke}), all constructible sets of ordinals will eventually be on a portion of the tape.
-While producing all the constructible sets, our program uses Theorem \ref{Theo:SatRelationDelta0} to look for a $Y$ such that $\psi(x,y)[X/x,Y/y]$ and stops when it finds one. \end{proof}
+On the $\langle i,\alpha \rangle$-th portion of the tape, run $P_{i}$ on input $\alpha$.
+In this way, every OTM-computable set will eventually be computed on one of the portions.
+As the OTM-computable sets coincide with the constructible sets (cf. Koepke \cite{Koepke}), all constructible sets will eventually be on a portion of the tape.
+While producing all the constructible sets, our program uses Theorem \ref{Theo:SatRelationDelta0} to look for a $Y$ such that $\psi(x,y)[X/x,Y/y]$ and stops when it finds one.
+We note that the realiser is uniform since the code of $Y$ only depends on the $\mathrm{OTM}$ enumeration of $\Le$. \end{proof}

 \begin{proposition}[{cf. \cite[Proposition 9.4.4]{Carl2019}}] The axiom schema of separation is not realisable. \end{proposition} \begin{proof} Let $\chi(y,y')$ be the formula stating that $y'$ is the power set of $y$.
-Let $\varphi = \exists y' \chi$.
+Let $\varphi(x,y)= \exists y' \chi$ be the formula that ignores $x$ and expresses the fact that the power set of $y$ exists.
 Further assume that $r = \langle c, P \rangle$ realises the corresponding instance of separation: